Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: Complex reflection groups and their braid groups

 \subsubsection{Block factorizations of $c$ and the Hurwitz action on them}

-The {\it absolute reflection length} $l_R(w)$ of an element $w\in W$, is the smallest number $s$ of (pseudo)-reflections $t_i$ needed to factor $w=t_1\cdots t_s$.
-This length function determines a partial order $\leq_R$ (the {\it absolute order}) on the elements of $W$:
+The {\it reflection length} $l_{\mathcal{R}}(w)$ of an element $w\in W$, is the smallest number $s$ of (pseudo)-reflections $t_i$ needed to factor $w=t_1\cdots t_s$ (this shouldn't be confused with the \emph{Coxeter length} in real reflection groups where only \emph{simple} reflections may be used; sometimes authors use the term \emph{absolute reflection length} instead of ``reflection length" to emphasize the distinction).
+This length function determines a partial order $\leq_{\mathcal{R}}$ (the {\it absolute order}) on the elements of $W$:

-The {\it noncrossing lattice $NC(W)$} is the interval $[1,c]_{\leq_R}$, in the absolute order $\leq_R$, between the identity $1$ and an arbitrary Coxeter element $c$.
-As it happens, and since conjugation respects the set of reflections, the various choices of $c$ give isomorphic lattices.
-An element $c_i$ will be further called {\it noncrossing with respect to $c$}, for some Coxeter element $c$, if $c_i\leq_R c$.
+The {\it noncrossing lattice $NC(W)$} is the interval $[1,c]_{\leq_{\mathcal{R}}}$, in the absolute order $\leq_{\mathcal{R}}$, between the identity $1$ and an arbitrary Coxeter element $c$.
+Since conjugation respects the set of reflections, the various choices of $c$ give isomorphic lattices and for this reason we use the notation $NC(W)$ instead of a more cumbersome $NC(W,c)$.
+An element $c_i$ will be further called {\it noncrossing with respect to $c$}, for some Coxeter element $c$, if $c_i\leq_{\mathcal{R}} c$.

-We call an expression $c=w_1\cdot w_2\cdots w_k$ a {\it (reduced)} {\it block factorization} of $c$, if it is length additive.
-That is, if If all the $w_i$'s are moreover pseudo-reflections, we call it a {\it reduced reflection factorization} of $c$.
-This second set of factorizations is denoted by $\op{Red}_W(c)$ and is in bijection with the set of maximal chains of $NC(W)$.
+We call an expression $c=w_1\cdot w_2\cdots w_k$ a {\it (reduced)} {\it block factorization} of $c$, if it is length additive; that is, if If all the $w_i$'s are moreover pseudo-reflections, we call it a {\it reduced reflection factorization} of $c$.
+The set of all reduced reflection factorizations of $c$ is denoted by $\op{Red}_{\mathcal{R}}(c)$ and is in bijection with the set of maximal chains of $NC(W)$.

 \begin{defn} For {\it any} group $G$, there is a natural action of the braid group on $k$ strands $B_k$ on the set of $k$-tuples of elements of $G$.
 The generator $s_i$ acts via:

 We call this the (right) {\it Hurwitz action} of $B_k$ on $G^k$.
 It respects the product of the elements $g_i$ and is therefore well defined on the set of block factorizations of $c$. \end{defn}